davidguerreiro/evscalculator/docs/database.md

 **name** | VARCHAR(50) NOT_NULL DEFAULT ''| The name of the user
 **email** | VARCHAR(255) NOT_NULL DEFAULT '' | The email address of the user
 **timestamp** | TIMESTAMP |

-Please check the new database diagram, make and comment any change that you consider relevant ASAP because **I'm going to install and test the DB in the server tomorrow in the morning**.

-Thanks.